mobizt/FirebaseClient/resources/docs/net_config.md

     The GSM network reconnection will be ignored.

-    This required two places of the GSM module macro definitions, one in your sketch and another in `/src/FirebaseConfig.h` or in your own defined config at `src/UserConfig.h` or adding `TINY_GSM_MODEM_XXXXXXX` in compiler build flags.
+    This required the GSM module macro definitions, by defining the `TINY_GSM_MODEM_XXXXXXX` in the sketch before including the library header file `FirebaseClient.h` or adding `TINY_GSM_MODEM_XXXXXXX` in compiler build flags.

     The TinyGsm modem should be defined at the same usage scope of `GSMNetwork` and `AsyncClientClass`.